-The operator shall carry out a waste minimisation audit within 18 months of issue of the permit and thereafter at the written request of the regulator.
+The operator shall carry out a waste minimisation audit within 18 months of issue of the permit and thereafter every 4 years.
 The methodology used and an action plan for optimising the use of raw materials shall be submitted to the regulator within 2 months of completion of the audit.